-The 8051 CPU core is a single-cycle 8051compatible core.
-It has three different memory access buses (SFR, DATA and CODE/XDATA), a debug interface and an 18input extended interrupt unit.
+The 8051 CPU core is a single-cycle 8051-compatible core.
+It has three different memory access buses (SFR, DATA and CODE/XDATA), a debug interface and an 18-input extended interrupt unit.
 See section 12 for details.

 The memory crossbar/arbitrator is at the heart of the system as it connects the CPU and DMA controller with the physical memories and all peripherals through the SFR bus.
-The memory arbitrator has four memory access points, access at which can map to one of three physical memories: a 4 KB SRAM, 32 KB flash memory or SFR registers.
+The memory arbitrator has four memory access points, which can access three physical memories: a 1/2/4 KB SRAM, 8/16/32 KB flash memory or SFR registers.
 The memory arbitrator is responsible for performing arbitration and sequencing between simultaneous memory accesses to the same physical memory.